DannyGarciaDEV/ThingsToLearnReact/README.md

 }
 ```

-> To Uodate the state, you call the update function React will re-render the component with the next state.
+> To Update the state, you call the update function React will re-render the component with the next state.

 ```js
  function increment() {